ak9347128658/Backend_nodejs/week1_2/code/sql_postgres/week2/day2/README.md

 2. **Subqueries in SELECT Clause**
    - Display each order with its customer’s name.
    - Show each product’s price and its category’s average price.
-   - Calculate the discount percentage for each order (assuming a discount column).
+   - Calculate the discount percentage for each order (assume a discount column).
    - Show each customer’s total spending and the average spending across all customers.
    - Display each product with the number of orders it appears in.